JuanDiazDev/chessboard-editor/README.md

 Click this button to change the board orientation.

-### Marroquin notation
+### Chess Cases

-Click this button to get the current position on the board in Marroquin notation.
+Click this button to get the current position on the board in Chess Cases notation (See [Chess Fonts](http://www.enpassant.dk/chess/fonteng.htm))
 This action will trigger a pop-up message with the desired information.

 ## Español